 Are There Ways to Avoid the Long Rotator Cuff Tear Surgery Recovery Timeline?

 Yes!
 Mesenchymal stem cells are found in various body tissues including bone and fat.
 They are the all-purpose repairmen of the body and these have the ability to help tendon injuries heal (12).
 In 2015 we published the first research paper on the use of bone marrow-derived stem cells in the treatment of rotator cuff tears in patients with and without arthritis.
 Precise injections of bone marrow stem cells resulted in a reduction in pain and improvement in function in the 115 shoulders 2 years post-injection (13).
-In a different study, patients with rotator cuff tears were randomized to undergo precise injections with bone marrow-derived stem cells and PRP or physical therapy.
-Bone marrow-derived stem cells injections provided improved shoulder function, reduction in pain and healing of tears when compared to physical therapy.
+In a different study, patients with rotator cuff tears were randomized to undergo precise injections with bone marrow-derived stem cells and PRP or physical therapy for shoulder pain.
+Bone marrow-derived stem cells injections provided improved shoulder function, reduction in pain, and healing of tears when compared to physical therapy.

 The rotator cuff is a complex of muscles and tendons that provide stability and function to the shoulder.
 Injuries can occur and surgery for rotator cuff tears has increased.
 Recovery from rotator cuff surgery is commonly divided into 4 phases.
-Healing and function vary significantly based on age, shoulder stiffness and size of the tear.
+Healing and function vary significantly based on age, shoulder stiffness, and size of the tear.
 In a recent study, 28% of patients took 6 months or more to heal.
-Rotator cuff surgery has been demonstrated to be no more effective than PT and is associated with complications including retear, pain and restriction in motion.
-Bone marrow-derived stem cells have been demonstrated to be effective in the treatment of rotator tears and without the risks, complications and extensive downtime associated with surgery.
+Rotator cuff surgery has been demonstrated to be no more effective than PT and is associated with complications including retear, pain, and restriction in motion.
+Bone marrow-derived stem cells have been demonstrated to be effective in the treatment of rotator tears and without the risks, complications, and extensive downtime associated with surgery.

 1.Huri G, Kaymakoglu M, Garbis N. Rotator cable and rotator interval: anatomy, biomechanics and clinical importance.
 EFORT Open Rev. 2019;4(2):56–62.
 Published 2019 Feb 20. doi:10.1302/2058-5241.4.170071